Image Cropping

 How the crop editor works: where it opens from, what each save option does, and where the result ends up.

 The crop editor is the same unified modal everywhere it appears.
-What differs is where the saved crop ends up, and that depends on how you opened the editor.
+What differs is where the saved crop ends up and what actions are available, and both depend on how you opened the editor.
 See also Focus Point for how focus affects auto-generated crops and preset positioning.

 The editor UI